Muuussskan23/Accident-Detection/README.md

 # 🚦 AI-Powered Real-Time Accident Detection

+## Overview

-This project is an **AI-based accident detection system** built with Python, OpenCV, and YOLOv4.
+This project is an AI-powered accident detection system developed using **Python**, **OpenCV**, and **YOLOv4**.
-It processes live video streams from CCTV cameras or webcams to detect collisions between vehicles or persons.
+It processes live video streams from a connected webcam to detect collisions between vehicles or people.

-Upon detection, the system **plays an alarm sound** and can **send instant alerts** (via Twilio) to improve emergency response times and enhance smart city safety.
+While the current implementation uses a webcam, it can be integrated with CCTV or IP camera feeds, making it suitable for **smart city surveillance** and **road safety monitoring**.

+Upon detecting an accident:
+1. An alarm sound is played.
+2. (Optional) An instant alert is sent via **Twilio** to notify emergency contacts.

 ---